VedhRKannan/Stereochemical-Assesments/README.md

-# Protein Torsion Angle Analysis
+# Analysis of the secondary structure of the protein

 The `extract_angles.py` script extracts the phi and psi angles, also known as Ramachandran angles, from a Protein Data Bank (PDB) file.
 It also retrieves the corresponding amino acid residues associated with these torsion angles.
 The extracted data is then stored in a TSV (Tab-Separated Values) file.